chensiyue98/stremio-ftp-subtitles/README_STRUCTURE.md

 ## Migration Notes

-- The original `index.js` is preserved for reference and can be run with `npm run legacy`
+- The project has been refactored into a modular structure while maintaining `index.js` as the main entry point
+- `main.js` serves as an alternative entry point with additional features
-- All functionality remains the same; only the code organization has changed
+- All functionality remains the same; only the code organization has been improved
 - The new structure follows Node.js best practices for project organization
 - Environment variables and configuration remain unchanged
+- Added comprehensive Docker support with `Dockerfile` and `docker-compose.yml`
+- Included deployment configuration for Render.com via `render.yaml`